arkivanov/Decompose/docs/component/back-button.md

 `Child Stack` and `Child Pages` can automatically navigate back when the back button is pressed.
 All you need to do is to supply the `handleBackButton=true` argument when you initialize a navigation model.

-Similarly, `Child Slot` can automatically dismiss the child component when the back button is pressed. see the [Child Slot](/Decompose/navigation/slot/overview/) documentation page for more information.
+Similarly, `Child Slot` can automatically dismiss the child component when the back button is pressed.
+See the [Child Slot](../navigation/slot/overview.md) documentation page for more information.

 ## Manual back button handling